 Chengdu Flights (brief introduction & flight search)

-As the largest railway hub in southwest China, Chengdu has convenient railway transportation.
-At present, it has two railway stations for passenger transport: Chengdu Railway Station, namely North Railway station and East Railway Station.
-Another two passenger railway stations, south and west railway stations are now under construction.
-When completed, the “two principals (north and east railway stations), two assistants (south and west railway stations)” setup of Chengdu rail transport will be formed and better service passengers.
+As the largest railway hub in southwest China, the city has convenient railway transportation.
+At present, it has three railway stations for passenger transport: Chengdu Railway Station, namely North Railway station, East Railway Station, and South Railway Station.
+Another passenger railway station, west railway station is now under construction.
+When completed, the “two principals (north and east railway stations), two assistants (south and west railway stations)” setup of the city's rail transport will be formed and better service passengers.

 Chengdu Train Schedule

 Railway tickets are available 60 days prior to departure online or through phone and 58 days prior at railway stations and ticket outlets throughout the country.
-During holidays, especially Spring Festival and National Day holiday, they are always in great demand.
+During holidays, especially Chinese New Year and National Day holiday, they are always in great demand.
 Please book as early as possible.

-Chengdu has several main coach stations transfering passengers within or outside Sichuan Province, including Chengdu General Bus Station (Wugui Bridge Bus Station), New South Gate Bus Station (Tour Bus Center), Chadianzi Bus Station, Airport Bus Station, East Railway Station Bus Station, Beimen (North Gate) Bus Station, and Wukuaishi Bus Station.
+Chengdu has several main coach stations transfering passengers within or outside Sichuan Province, including General Bus Station (Wugui Bridge Bus Station), Xinnanmen Bus Station (Tourism Bus Center), Chadianzi Bus Station, Airport Bus Station, East Railway Station Bus Station, Beimen (North Gate) Bus Station, and Wukuaishi Bus Station.

 Bus/ Subway Search

-Chengdu has created hundreds of new taxi stands in its streets.
+There are hundreds of taxi stands in its streets.
 The stands are approximately 79 feet (2 meters) high, with a green ginkgo leaf shaped board on a blue Y-shaped support.
 The signs are written in both Chinese and English.